-According to the Florida Health Care Association, one in five Florida residents is aged 65 or older.
+According to the Florida Health Care Association (FHCA), one in five Florida residents is aged 65 or older.
 By 2030, the FHCA estimates this number to be one out of every four.
-Currently, about 71,000 residents live in long term care facilities.
+Currently, about 71,000 residents live in long-term care facilities.
 Over the next several years, this number will continue to grow.

-Placing a loved one in a long term care facility is a difficult decision; one that many families agonize over.
-When a family finally decides to place a loved one in a long term care facility or nursing home, they do so with the hope that their family member will receive the highest level of care.
+Placing a loved one in a long-term care facility is a difficult decision, one that many families agonize over.
+When a family finally decides to place a loved one in a long-term care facility or nursing home, they do so with the hope that their family member will receive the highest level of care.
 Sadly, that is not always the case.
 Recent reports show that there were nearly 200,000 cases of reported neglect, abuse, or exploitation across the United States in one year alone.
-If you suspect your loved one is the victim of abuse or neglect, you have rights that a nursing home abuse lawyer at the Sibley Dolman Gipe Accident Injury Lawyers, PA can help you address.
+If you suspect your loved one is the victim of abuse or neglect, you have rights that a nursing home abuse lawyer at the Dolman Law Group can help you address.

-The personal injury lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA can help you find a safe place for your loved one and hold the abusers accountable.
+The personal injury lawyers at Dolman Law Group can help you find a safe place for your loved one and hold the abusers accountable.
 Seek legal counsel right away.
-Contact Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman at (727) 451-6900 for a free consultation.
+Contact Dolman Law Group at (727) 451-6900 for a free consultation.

 Abuse and Neglect in Florida’s Nursing Homes

 Elderly adults are one of the most vulnerable populations in Clearwater.
-According to the National Council on Aging, approximately one in ten adults age 60 and over have been the victim of abuse.
+According to the National Council on Aging (NCOA), approximately one in ten adults age 60 and over have been the victim of abuse.
 This is an alarming statistic.
-If your loved one has suffered from someone’s abuse or negligence it can be difficult to understand.
+If your loved one has suffered from someone’s abuse or negligence, it can be difficult to understand.
 Knowing what qualifies as abuse may help you recognize when something is wrong.
 Common forms of elderly abuse include:

 When most people hear the word abuse, they associate the term with physical abuse.
 This is likely because the signs of this type of abuse are easily visible.
 Physical abuse can lead to bruising, lacerations, and unusual marks.
 In more serious cases, physical abuse can cause broken bones, hemorrhaging, or even death.